Friday, December 30, 2011

 Report cards

-Most classes are in French, and from the very first day the teachers spoke to them only in French.
-For a while Nicolás, when asked how he liked the school, said it was boring because all they did was sit all day and not understand anything (he also questioned the "Active" in their name).
-Evidently this is a great way to learn a language and the results can be seen already.
-It's amazing how effortlessly they're just absorbing the language and now they understand quite a bit and are speaking some.
-But what impresses us the most is the beautiful French accent they are acquiring, which I think is half the battle when learning French.
-Not surprisingly, they are now pedantically correcting us when we mispronunciate.
-One of them, who shall remain nameless because he probably would not like this to be known publicly, sometimes likes to speak French à la Americaine (as in, par-lay voo frahn-say?) and got in trouble for this because his teacher thought he was making fun of a kid in his class who apparently speaks French that way.
-Or maybe he was making fun and got what he deserved.
+The greatest thing was seeing them learn French.
+From the very first day the teachers spoke to them only in French.
+For a while Nicolás, when asked how he liked the school, said it was boring because all they did was sit all day and not understand anything (he also questioned the "Active" in the school's name).
+Evidently this is a great way to learn a language and the results could be seen.
+It was amazing how effortlessly they were just absorbing the language and were soon understanding quite a bit and were speaking some.
+But what impressed us the most was the beautiful French accent they were acquiring, which I think is half the battle when learning French or any language for that matter.
+Not surprisingly, they were pedantically correcting us when we would mispronunciate.
+One of them, who shall remain nameless because he probably would not like this to be known publicly, sometimes liked to speak French à la Americaine (as in, par-lay voo frahn-say?) and got in trouble for this because his teacher thought he was making fun of a kid in his class who apparently spoke French that way.

-A couple of their classes are in English, for which they have an English teacher, Mme.
-Pinchon, who's actually Irish.
-English, of course, and History.
-They're learning French history, way back since the Lascaux caves, famous for their Paleolithic paintings, and one day one of them mentioned in a matter-of-fact way that Charlemagne was a great promoter of education; and that he was the son of King Pepin the Short.
-They're currently learning about the Battle of Hastings during the Norman conquest of England.
-How can they remember all that yet not remember to pick up their clothes every day?
+A couple of their classes were in English, for which they had an English teacher, Mme.
+Pinchon, who was actually Irish: English, of course, and History.
+They were learning French history, way back since the Lascaux caves, famous for their Paleolithic paintings, and one day one of them mentioned in a matter-of-fact way that Charlemagne was a great promoter of education; and that he was the son of King Pepin the Short.
+They were currently learning about the Battle of Hastings during the Norman conquest of England.
+How could they remember all that yet not remember to pick up their clothes every day?

-The teachers have been great.
-They are not the warm and fuzzy kind they were used to in the U.S., but they are also not the stereotypical French teacher.
-Their philosophy seems to be that these kids did not choose to move to France, so before they are thrown into the French system they are entitled to an adaptation period.
-So, for example, because they know kids are putting forth their best effort every day, they leave only a bit of homework, which is fine with us.
-Helicopter-parenting has not arrived in France, so there is very little parent involvement within the school, which is also fine with us.
+The teachers were great.
+Not the warm and fuzzy kind they were used to in the U.S., but also not the stereotypical French teacher.
+Their philosophy seemed to be that these kids did not choose to move to France, so before they were thrown into the French system they were entitled to a friendly adaptation period.
+So, for example, because they knew kids were putting forth their best effort every day, they left only a bit of homework, which was fine with us.
+Helicopter-parenting had not arrived in France, so there was little to no parent involvement within the school, which was also fine with us.

-The school day goes from 9 to 4, Mondays, Tuesdays, Thursdays, and Fridays.
-There's no school on Wednesdays.
-It seems to be a French thing.
-Instead, the school offers a French language and culture workshop and on most Wednesdays they go on sightseeing and cultural trips.
-They've been on the Bateaux Mouches, to the Cite des Enfants at La Villete, the zoo at the Jardin des Plantes, the Kapla Center, the Opera Garnier, the Grand Palais, the Braille Museum.
-Other times they stay inside and do arts and crafts, such as their own street sign.
+They had school on Mondays, Tuesdays, Thursdays, and Fridays.
+There was no school on Wednesdays; also a French thing, apparently so kids have one day a week to do other non school-related things.
+But the school offered a French language and culture workshop on Wednesdays and most times they went on sightseeing and cultural trips.
+So far they had been on the Bateaux Mouches, to the Cité des Enfants at La Villete, the zoo at the Jardin des Plantes, the Kapla Center, the Opera Garnier, the Grand Palais, and the Braille Museum.
+Other times they stayed inside and did arts and crafts, such as their own street sign.
 Just before the Christmas break they invited us over for coffee and croissants at their very own "Café Monceau."

 All of them made good friends quickly, which is probably the key to their quick adaptation to the new school and environment and is likely why they've put up with this whole adventure.
 Since the school is right next to Parc Monceau, just about every day several families head over to the park.
 We look forward to more of those instant playdates once the temperature warms up a bit.